LearnTeachCode/mob-coding/README.md

 - Finished the [GitHub login for static websites tutorial](https://github.com/hoodiehq/camp/issues/106) that I had started last week and now I think I finally understand promises, the point of environment variables, and the basics of GitHub authentication and API requests in general!

 - Started new branch (`github-auth`) to require users to log in via GitHub before starting the game

+- Finished the user login and GitHub authentication features!
+Users now have to log in with GitHub before they can play, and the game displays their GitHub username and avatar.

+- Did my first live user test at my weekly web dev study group!
+Got some great feedback on the app and identified a couple bugs (which I think I already fixed in my dev branch).

+### 2017-04-06

+**Milestones:**

+- Finally started using the [Dotenv package](https://www.npmjs.com/package/dotenv) to manage local environment variables.

+- Switched to handling GitHub authentication with my own server and learned how to make a new route that makes a POST request from Node and redirects the user back to the homepage with their GitHub access token.
+Woohoo!

+**Questions:**

+- How should I go about generating an "unguessable string" for the `state` parameter for GitHub authentication?

+- What's the simplest way to pass a variable from my server to my clients?
+Do I have to stop using that nifty Express static file server function?
+Do I need to use a templating system?
+Is it stupid to use AJAX to request it from the server?

+- What's the simplest way to make a POST request from my NodeJS server? (**Answered:** Just use http.request method, woohoo!)